Q&A (Symantec): Alternative application

 Shortly before the cessation of Q&A sales, a joint venture between Professional Computer Technology Associates (PCTA) and Marble Publications led by longtime Q&A users William Halpern and Tom Marcellus began negotiating with Symantec to address the issues facing long-term Q&A users.
 By the time Q&A sales and support had been halted, Symantec was actively referring users with questions to the venture, with sales inquiries going to PCTA, and support inquiries going to both PCTA and Marble Publications.

 Recognizing that Q&A would lapse into obsolescence as advances in hardware and software moved forward, Halpern and a group of Q&A "power users" began meeting in 1999 to address the possibility of developing a new product—compatible with Q&A databases—to allow users to migrate seamlessly without losing their important data.
 In 2000, Halpern's group became Lantica Software LLC, which released its first version of Sesame Database Manager in 2003.

 Reception

-BYTE columnist Jerry Pournelle named Q&A Write the text editor of the month for July 1988, stating that the newest version "fixes most of the problems I mentioned in previous reviews.
+BYTE columnist Jerry Pournelle said in October 1987 that although he would keep using WordPerfect, Q&A Write was superior in handling blocks of text.
+He named Q&A Write the text editor of the month for July 1988, stating that the newest version "fixes most of the problems I mentioned in previous reviews.
 I'll say one thing about Symantec, they listen".
 He wrote fondly of the software, claiming it as his sole word processor.

+A 1988 PC Magazine reader survey found that 2% used Q&A Write.
 A 1990 American Institute of Certified Public Accountants member survey found that 4% of respondents used Q&A as their database, and 1% as their word processor.